-• Demonstrate a knowledge and understanding of: a range of experimental techniques (Evaluated in: All assessments, SM3).

-• Understand and follow experimental procedures across a range of biomedical engineering applications (Evaluated in: All assessments, P3, SM3).

-• Post-process and analyse quantitative experimental data to identify, classify and describe the performance of various systems (Evaluated in: All assessments, EA2).

-• Maintain accurate informal notes and report the technical findings in professional written form (Evaluated in: All assessments, D6).
+- Demonstrate a knowledge and understanding of: a range of experimental techniques (Evaluated in: All assessments, SM3). - Understand and follow experimental procedures across a range of biomedical engineering applications (Evaluated in: All assessments, P3, SM3). - Post-process and analyse quantitative experimental data to identify, classify and describe the performance of various systems (Evaluated in: All assessments, EA2). - Maintain accurate informal notes and report the technical findings in professional written form (Evaluated in: All assessments, D6).

 Assessment: Coursework 1 (20%)

-Coursework 2 (20%)

-Coursework 3 (20%)

-Coursework 4 (20%)
+Coursework 2 (20%) Coursework 3 (20%) Coursework 4 (20%)

 Coursework 5 (20%)

 Resit Assessment: Coursework reassessment instrument (100%)

-Assessment Descri ption: 1.
-Experimental reports are for each experiment (C1 to C5) are handed a week after the

-experiment each wo orth 20%
+Assessment Description: 1.
+Experimental reports are for each experiment (C1 to C5) are handed a week after the experiment each worth 20%

 2. All assignments are submitted electronically on Canvas using templates

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Lab reports are returned with feedback via Canvas within three weeks from submission.

 Failure Redemption: A supplementary piece of coursework will be set which will form 100% of the mark.
 Written work may be resubmitted in the supplementary period but it is not possible to repeat experiments.

 Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+The Faculty of Science & Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.